 Guidance

 The following are guidelines, which should safeguard PII and confidential information in most circumstances.
-However, circumstances vary and may require different actions, but PHE staff and registrars should always follow the principles of safeguarding confidential and PII data.
+However, circumstances vary and may require different actions, but UKHSA staff and registrars should always follow the principles of safeguarding confidential and PII data.

-Working outside PHE offices
+Working outside UKHSA offices

 PII and confidential information (both paper and electronic formats) should be kept under constant control, so that other people cannot see the content or have access to the information.